How do I Heal?

 The truth will set you free.

-If you want to be truly set free from the hurt and pain after an abortion, it will be necessary to forgive those responsible for and those involved in that experience.
+If you want to be truly set free from the hurt and pain after reproductive loss or sexual trauma, it will be necessary to forgive those responsible for and those involved in that experience.
 In forgiving others you will come to understand forgiveness for yourself.

 Three key questions commonly asked by someone hurting after an abortion and needing to be resolved are: